Urban-Meteorology-Reading/muhd-meta/source/index.rst

    :target: https://muhd.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-Welcome to the MUHD meta-data site!

-This site contains all metadata on sites and instruments that have gone into this database.
-See the :ref:`reference_guide` for information on how to interpret this metadata.
+This provides the metadata for the sites and instruments for the Urban Micromet Group (e.g. as published in these :ref:`reference_guide`) for information on how to interpret this metadata.

 .. toctree::
    :caption: MUHD sites